zzolo/zzolo.github.com/pages/cv.md

 * Collaborating with the data team to create interactive stories based on compelling data sets.
 * Promoting and implementing open source policies, including making almost all code written open on Github.
 * Experimenting with open source technologies to enable new and cost-effective ways of telling the news.
+* Building reusable tools and libraries for internal and external use.

 ### 2011 Fellow at Code for America